xayanide/rbxclistrap/README.md

 Doing these will ensure complete removal of any registry entries associated with rbxclistrap from the system.

-The uninstallation is only for the bootstrapper.
-However, any userdata-related files made by Roblox itself will not be removed.
-Users should manually navigate through those files to completely remove Roblox because automating that process can result in loss of data.

 1. Navigate to registry-tools.
 Run the following files in any order:
    - `unregister-player-protocols.reg`
    - `unregister-studio-protocols.reg`
 2. Delete where you placed the `rbxclistrap` folder as a whole to complete the uninstallation.

+> [!WARNING]
+> The uninstallation is only for the bootstrapper.
+However, any user specific data made by Roblox itself will not be removed.
+Users should manually navigate through those files to completely remove Roblox because automating that process can result in loss of data so it was not implemented.

 #### Can this be used to downgrade Roblox?